Dollar General

-Dollar General Corporation is an American chain of variety stores headquartered in Goodlettsville, Tennessee.
-As of January 1, 2023, Dollar General operates 18,774 stores in the continental United States.
+Dollar General Corporation is an American chain of discount stores headquartered in Goodlettsville, Tennessee.
+As of January 8, 2024, Dollar General has operated 19,643 stores in the contiguous United States and Mexico.

-The company began in 1939 as a family-owned business called J.L.
-Turner and Son in Scottsville, Kentucky, owned by James Luther Turner and Cal Turner.
-In 1955, the name changed to Dollar General Corporation and in 1968 the company went public on the New York Stock Exchange.
-Fortune 500 recognized Dollar General in 1999 and in 2020 reached #112.
-Dollar General has grown to become one of the most profitable stores in the rural United States with revenue reaching around $27 billion in 2019.
+The company began in 1939 in Scottsville, Kentucky, as a family-owned business called J.L.
+Turner and Son, owned by James Luther Turner and Cal Turner.
+In 1955, the name changed to Dollar General Corporation, and in 1968 the company went public on the New York Stock Exchange.
+The Fortune 500 recognized Dollar General in 1999, and in 2020 it reached No. 112 on the list.
+Dollar General has grown to become one of the most profitable stores in the rural United States, with revenue reaching around $27 billion in 2019.

+The company and its business practices have been subject to criticism, particularly regarding how it may be creating and perpetuating food deserts and stifling local businesses while offering fewer and lower-paying jobs.

 History

 J.L.
 Turner and Son: 1939–1964

 Dollar General has its origin in Scottsville, Kentucky, with James Luther "J.L."
 Turner and his son Cal Turner.
 James Turner's father died in an accident in 1902 when James was only 11.
 James quit school to work on the family farm, helping to provide for his mother and siblings, and subsequently never completed his education.
 After two unsuccessful attempts at retailing, James became a traveling dry goods salesman for a Nashville wholesale grocer.
 James left the sales job after 10 years and settled his family in Scottsville, Kentucky.
 During the Great Depression, he began buying and liquidating bankrupt general stores.
-James' only child Cal Turner accompanied his father to these closeouts at a young age, gaining valuable business knowledge and skills.
+Cal accompanied his father to these closeouts at a young age, gaining valuable business knowledge and skills.